thecodingmachine/graphqlite/docs/type_mapping.md

 ## Deprecation of fields

-You can mark a field as deprecated in your GraphQL Schema by just annoating it with the `@deprecated` PHPDoc annotation.
+You can mark a field as deprecated in your GraphQL Schema by just annotating it with the `@deprecated` PHPDoc annotation.

 ```php
 namespace App\Entities;